Centre grants NPNT to 166 green zones for drone operations

-New Delhi, May 29 (IANS) Centre on Saturday said it has granted permission of "No-Permission-No-Takeoff" (NPNT) compliant drone operations at 166 additional green zones.
+New Delhi: Centre on Saturday said it has granted permission of "No-Permission-No-Takeoff" (NPNT) compliant drone operations at 166 additional green zones.

 Accordingly, the approved sites allow drone usage up to 400 ft 'Above Ground Level' (AGL).